|Rank||Name||Post-Nominals/Branch||Service No.||Dates of Command|

 WO Allwood was a keen military shooter and was qualified to instruct weapons training and conduct ranges, later becoming a key member of the Warwickshire and Birmingham Wing Small Arms Training Team (WABSATT).
 He was also a qualified mountain instructor and arranged for many DofE expeditions along with mountain walks for the Cadets, both of which continued into his officer years.

-He gained an RAFVR(T) commission in XXX and was promoted through the ranks to Flying Officer whilst holding the squadron positions of drill and discipline, shooting officer and training officer.
+He gained an RAFVR(T) commission in XXX and was promoted through the ranks to Flying Officer whilst holding the squadron positions of shooting officer and training officer.
 In December 2007 he was appointed as Officer Commanding and continued in that role until XXX XX when he transferred to XXX Squadron as a Squadron Officer.

 2000 – Dec 2007

 Flt Lt Upton took command of 2030 Squadron in XX…